NDIS Plan Rollover: What happens when NDIS expires

 How can an NDIS Plan Manager help with my NDIS plan rollover?

-An NDIS Plan Manager can play an essential role in assisting participants in managing their NDIS plan rollover.
+An NDIS Plan Manager can play an essential role in assisting NDIS participants in managing their NDIS plan rollover.
 To prevent underspending in your upcoming plan, a Plan Manager can assist you in accessing essential supports and budgeting your funding to maximise the benefits of your plan.
 They can also help you access a broader range of services beyond those provided by NDIS-registered providers, allowing you greater flexibility to explore what works for you.

 Importantly, a Plan Manager can offer you professional guidance and support along your NDIS plan journey.
 Helping you to navigate the complexities of the NDIS system.
-They can also provide valuable advice on utilising your funding effectively.
+They can also provide valuable advice and improvements on utilising your funding effectively.

-Reach out to our exceptional team at Maple if you have any questions regarding the expiration of your NDIS plan and how to effectively review your previous plan to enhance your next one.
+Contact our exceptional team at Maple if you have any questions regarding the expiration of your NDIS plan and how to effectively review your previous plan to enhance your next one.
 Essentially, we want to help you to improve your quality of life further with the help of a plan review.